Luciana-Pessoa/Luciana-Pessoa/README.md

   hobbies: [
     "Spend energy with my pet",65465465465
     "Consume content about technology and innovations❤️",
-    " I like to do maintenance on machines and electronics👩‍🔧‍"654654654 ],
+    " I like to do maintenance on machines and electronics👩‍🔧‍" ],
   currentCity: "MG",
   ambitions: [.....]165165165